 On August 28 2012, John D. Hunter, the creator of matplotlib, died from complications arising from cancer treatment, after a brief but intense battle with this terrible illness.
 John is survived by his wife Miriam, his three daughters Rahel, Ava and Clara, his sisters Layne and Mary, and his mother Sarah.

 If you have benefited from John's many contributions, please say thanks in the way that would matter most to him.
-Please consider making a donation to the John Hunter Memorial Fund.
+Please consider making a donation to the John Hunter Technology Fellowship.